zenarvus/mandos/README.md

 ## Additional Tips
 - Metadata field must be at the top of your markdown file.
 Its syntax is similar to Hugo's.
 Place fields inside `+++` for `toml` and `---` for `yaml` metadata.
+- After a file is created, updated or deleted, the change in the server side may take 5 seconds.
+Reloading nodes and attachments are somewhat an expensive operation and this time delay ensures only the last change will reload the nodes when bulk changes are made.
 - You can use JavaScript in your Markdown files.
 It's supported.
 - All non-Markdown file links in a public file also made public.
 - The server ignores the hidden files and folders (the ones with a dot at the start)